-Despite the fact the she seems to have an endless amount of work, Barbara has had some hurdles to overcome.
+Barbara has had some hurdles to overcome.
 “Attitudes… sometimes it is my own.
 It took me a long time to realize you can’t please everyone all the time.”
 Also, “Being a girl in the music business is an obstacle itself.
 I have been overlooked for positions I was well qualified for because I am female, and I have been through many instances of sexual harassment.”
 Barbara has dealt with these situations by enduring and learning from every obstacle, forging on to better herself and her craft.
-“I get schooled everyday I work.
+“I get schooled every day I work.
 I am constantly learning, even after doing this for nearly 20 years.”
 She also says, “keeping her head up and growing a tough skin” have helped her survive in the business.
 Working in sound reinforcement doesn’t leave much time for her to spend evenings with her family or social outings with friends. “ My schedule is the opposite of most people I interact with now, especially being a mom.”

 If you want to enter the field of professional audio, Barbara recommends figuring out how you like to learn.
-“For me it was school, but if that isn’t your thing.. then go out and meet some people.
+“For me it was school, but if that isn’t your thing, then go out and meet some people.
 Be outgoing, but not arrogant.
-Be open to learn, be open to try things.
+Be open to learning, be open to trying things.
 When things get tough…don’t give up.
 Keep learning and keep doing it.
 Listen to the good advice and throw away the negativity.
-Learn from your mistakes and you will become better than you ever imagined. “
+Learn from your mistakes, and you will become better than you ever imagined. “

 Must have skills:

-- People skills is first and most important.
-This is a business of who you know and building a network is key.
+People skills are first and most important.
+This is a business of who you know and building a network is critical.

 From Rolling Stone to AES and back.